 We recorded stock-based compensation expense of \$12.5 million, \$12.7 million and \$8.0 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-During the year ended December 31, 2017, stock-based compensation expense included a one-time \$3.6 million charge due to a modification to our Chief Executive Officer's employment agreement which resulted in immediate vesting, and expensing, of his outstanding stock-based compensation expense was allocated as follows (in thousands):
+During the year ended December 31, 2017, stock-based compensation expense included a one-time \$3.6 million charge due to a modification to our Chief Executive Officer's employment agreement which resulted in immediate vesting, and expensing, of his outstanding stockbased compensation awards based on his retirement eligibility.
+Stock-based compensation expense was allocated as follows (in thousands):